DeeptiDaisy/DeeptiDaisy/README.md

 - 👋 Hi, I’m A passionate full Stack JavaScript developer in expertise in Frontend Development

-- 🌱 I’m currently learning Full Stack Web Development by Ineuron.ai
+- 🌱 I’m working on mega project.

-- 👀  I Have Knowledge of React.js, Mongodb, HTML, css, Node.js, dotnet.
+- 👀  I Have Knowledge of React.js, Mongodb, HTML, css, Node.js, dotnet(C#), PostgreSQL, SQL server.

 - 🌱 Know about my experiences: I have 1 year of experience in Frontend Development.